Attracting the Electroweak Scale to a Tachyonic Trap: Introduction

-In recent years the idea that the electroweak scale could be dynamically determined by the cosmological evolution of an axion-like field $\phi$ coupling to the Higgs $H$ via a term of the type $g \Lambda \phi H^2$ sparked a paradigm shift for considerations of naturalness.
-The first model of this kind features an axion-like particle with tiny coupling $g$, the relaxion~\cite{Graham:2015cka}, which slow-rolls during inflation scanning the Higgs mass given by $m_H^2(\phi)=-\Lambda^2+g \Lambda \phi$.
+In recent years, the idea that the electroweak scale could be dynamically determined by the cosmological evolution of a (pseudo-)scalar field sparked a paradigm shift in theories of naturalness.
+The first model of this kind~\cite{Graham:2015cka} features an axion-like field $\phi$, called the relaxion, which couples to the Higgs $H$ via a term of the type $g \Lambda \phi H^2$ with tiny $g$.
+The relaxion slow-rolls during inflation and scans the Higgs mass $m_H^2(\phi)=-\Lambda^2+g \Lambda \phi$, where $\Lambda$ is the scale that New Physics (NP) is expected to appear.
 Electroweak symmetry breaking occurs after the field crosses the critical point $\phi_c = \Lambda /g$ and a periodic back-reaction potential for $\phi$ is generated via non-perturbative effects of a confining sector at scale $M$.
 The height of the potential barriers grows with the increasing Higgs vacuum expectation value (VEV), eventually stopping the relaxion and trapping it into a local minimum at the electroweak scale $v_{\rm EW}$.
-No new degrees of freedom at the TeV scale charged under the SM quantum numbers are required and as a result experimental strategies motivated by naturalness are radically different in this framework.
+No new degrees of freedom at the TeV scale charged under the Standard Model (SM) are required and as a result experimental strategies motivated by naturalness are radically different in this framework.